 As the largest kosher certifying agency in the world, the OU is deeply concerned about protecting the integrity of our kosher symbol.
-Thus, when a product bearing an unauthorized appears, as occasionally happens, the OU responds quickly and efficiently.
+Thus, when a product bearing an unauthorized appears, the OU responds quickly and efficiently.

 It is also important to note that symbol misuse does not only affect the Orthodox Union.
-Indeed, all major kosher certifying agencies, and in a broader sense, all manufacturers of brand name goods, are regularly plagued by trademark infringement.1
+Indeed, all major kosher certifying agencies and all manufacturers of brand name goods are regularly plagued by trademark infringement.1

 How Does Misuse Happen?